Foundation Year - helping you to achieve more

 Our BSc (Hons) Criminal Psychology enables you to apply psychological theories, methods and research to some of the critical challenges facing the criminal justice system today.

-You will cover all the main areas of the subject and gain a thorough understanding of complex issues such as criminal behaviour and the consequences of crime.
+You will cover all the main areas of psychology and gain a thorough understanding of complex issues such as criminal behaviour and the personal consequences of crime.
 There is the chance to focus on specialist areas ranging from cybercrime to domestic abuse, hate crime to psychopathy, mentally disordered offenders to substance misuse.
 Among the latest additions to the portfolio are optional modules in subjects such as addictive behaviours and schizophrenia.

 Throughout, we emphasise the importance of evidence-based practice so you will research real-life criminal justice problems and seek pragmatic solutions to address those problems.